QUALITY DECLARATION - SUMMARY

 The approach to quality assurance for the BCS aims to make the best use of ABS resources to meet user prioritised requirements, both in terms of data quality and timing of release.
 The approach specifies the level and degree to which each data item is quality assured, noting that only some of the total output from the BCS is able to be quality assured to the highest standards.
 Different priorities are assigned to groups of data items, with highest priority being assigned to key point in time data on business use of IT and innovation.

-The 2012-13 Business Characteristics Survey had a response rate of 96%.
-Some of the items collected in the Business Characteristics Survey are dynamic in nature and the concepts measured are subject to evolution and refinement over time.
+Some of the items collected in the BCS are dynamic in nature and the concepts measured are subject to evolution and refinement over time.
 As changes are made to the questions, survey scope and survey procedures, it is not possible to measure the impact of all of these changes on data quality.

 In this publication, indications of sampling variability are measured by relative standard errors (RSEs).
 The relative standard error is a useful measure in that it provides an immediate indication of the percentage errors likely to have occurred due to sampling, and thus avoids the need to refer to the size of the estimate.
 To annotate proportion estimates, a value of 50% has been used in the calculation of RSE rather than the estimated proportion from the survey data.
 This avoids inconsistencies between the way very low and very high proportions are annotated.
 Relative standard errors for estimates in this publication have been calculated using the actual standard error and the survey estimate (referred to as x) in the following manner: RSE%(x) = (SE(x)*100)/50